-Over a year ago, Arizona bankruptcy and tax relief attorney Lawrence ‘D’ Pew published an important article on the Hidden IRS Tax Consequences of Home Mortgage Debt Forgiveness.
-When Mr. Pew wrote that article, the MFDRA was set to expire at midnight on December 31, 2012, which would have been disastrous for many homeowners struggling with their mortgages.
+Over a year ago, Arizona bankruptcy and tax relief attorney Lawrence ‘D’ Zolman published an important article on the Hidden IRS Tax Consequences of Home Mortgage Debt Forgiveness.
+When Mr. Zolfaghari wrote that article, the MFDRA was set to expire at midnight on December 31, 2012, which would have been disastrous for many homeowners struggling with their mortgages.
 The impact would have been felt on those property owners whose lenders agreed to reduce or cancel principal through a short sale, loan modification, or foreclosure.

 TAX CONSEQUENCES OF FORGIVEN DEBT IN 2014

 As the law now stands, when January 1, 2014, rolls around, cancelled or forgiven mortgage debt will once again be taxed as income.